Stanley Ka Dabba: Critical reception

 Stanley Ka Dabba attracted positive reviews from critics across India.
-Raja Sen of rediff.com gave it a rating of 5 stars out of 5 stating that it was the "Best, purest film to come out of Hindi cinema in a while".
-Film critic Rajeev Masand of CNN-IBN gave it a rating of 4/5 calling it "heartwarming".
-Anupama Chopra of NDTV said – "I recommend that you make time for the film.
+Raja Sen of Rediff.com gave it a rating of 5 stars out of 5 stating that it was the "Best, purest film to come out of Hindi cinema in a while".
+Rajeev Masand of CNN-IBN gave it a rating of 4/5 calling it "heartwarming".
+Anupama Chopra of NDTV said, "I recommend that you make time for the film.
 It has an inherent sweetness and honesty that will stay with you long after the film is over" and gave it 3.5 out of 5 stars.
 Pratim D. Gupta of The Telegraph gave two thumbs up to Stanley Ka Dabba calling it "a trip back to the innocence and goodness of childhood".
 Gupta wrote "because if there's one thing this movie reminds you, it is: Life is like Stanley ka dabba... you never know what you’re gonna get".
 Entertainment portal FilmiTadka gave it 3.5 out of five stars and in a statement wrote – "Stanley Ka Dabba is definitely not as opulent as Taare Zameen Par, but the director manages to keep the film on the right track, as an audience I found myself laughing, crying and feeling for the kids.
 It's a simple story which definitely reminds one about his/her school days".
 Nikhat Kazmi of Times of India wrote "Don't miss this rich and nuanced soul curry for both, the young and adult heart", giving SKD once again 3.5 out of 5 stars.